loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/cGc8_1zWrzE?rel=0" frameborder="0" allowfullscreen></iframe>

-### Moving comments
+### Move items
-Sometimes a comment is useful, but off-topic for the thread; _it may be a short conversation took place that would have been better held in another thread or subgroup._ In this case you will want to **move** comment(s) by selecting this option in the comment's options (**⋯**).
-If the topic of these comments does not pertain to a current thread, then you may wish to first start a new thread and _then_ move the comment(s).
+Sometimes a comment is useful, but off-topic for the thread; _it may be a short conversation took place that would have been better held in another thread or subgroup._ In this case you will want to move one or more related comment(s) and replies by selecting **move item** in the comment's options (**⋯**).
+This will allow you to select any number of thread items, _including_ polls or proposals.
+You can then add them to a pre-existing thread of your choice, or start a new thread.

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/qaaQkA2myRc?rel=0" frameborder="0" allowfullscreen></iframe>